atilaahmettaner/bollinger-band-screener/README.md

 # Usage
 The value to be entered in the Bollinger Band indicator varies depending on the time frame.
 For example:

- -For daily scans, enter a value of 0.12 for BBW to get tight coins.
+- For daily scans, enter a value of 0.12 for BBW to get tight coins.
- -For 4-hour scans, the optimum value will be 0.04.
+- For 4-hour scans, the optimum value will be 0.04.
- -For hourly scans, enter a value of 0.02.
+- For hourly scans, enter a value of 0.02.
- -For 15 minutes, enter bbw value of 0.08.
+- For 15 minutes, enter bbw value of 0.08.
     https://crypto-scanner-app.herokuapp.com/

 ![image](https://user-images.githubusercontent.com/67838093/205168192-3630a8f1-9f37-485b-8b20-6ae07631dfab.png)